 - Coat chicken and vegetables with another generous pour of olive oil.

-- Put chicken into the oven and cook for 80-90 minutes.
+- Put the chicken into the oven and cook for 80-90 minutes.
 Check chicken every 30 minutes and baste with its juices.
-To ensure meat is cooked through, check flesh is not pink.
+To ensure the meat is cooked through, check flesh is not pink.

-- Once cooked, pull out of oven and cover with foil for 10-15 minutes.
+- Once cooked, pull out of the oven and cover with foil for 10-15 minutes.
 Then carve.